About Us

 - Inclusion – Inclusion refers to the intentional effort of creating environments in which all individuals or groups can feel welcomed, respected, empowered and valued.
 It is also an effort to cultivate leaders at all levels to fully participate in the Museum’s work with equal agency.

-To advance these principles and serve our community, NMOA will:
+To advance these principles and serve our community, NMOA:

-- Ensure that all exhibitions, programming, facilities and services are accessible to everyone.
+- Ensures that all exhibitions, programming, facilities and services are accessible to everyone.

-- Provide a forum for public discussion of vital community issues, including social justice, and equality for historically marginalized groups.
+- Provides a forum for public discussion of vital community issues, including social justice, and equality for historically marginalized groups.

-- Include under-represented voices, stories and perspectives in exhibitions and programming.
+- Includes under-represented voices, stories and perspectives in exhibitions and programming.

-- Ensure that the Museum’s exhibitions, programming, collections, publications and public communications present historical facts and events accurately, and represent diverse cultures in a respectful and culturally competent manner.
+- Ensures that the Museum’s exhibitions, programming, collections, publications and public communications present historical facts and events accurately, and represent diverse cultures in a respectful and culturally competent manner.

-- Conduct ongoing staff-wide DEAI professional development on issues such as developing cultural competency, and strategies for identifying, addressing and preventing discrimination, including unconscious bias, on both a personal and institutional level.
+- Conducts ongoing staff-wide DEAI professional development on issues such as developing cultural competency, and strategies for identifying, addressing and preventing discrimination, including unconscious bias, on both a personal and institutional level.

 Financial Information